-Does it sound familiar if I say that you have created a Win32 app in the past but you didn’t save the configuration files, which now means that you can’t modify this particular Win32 app?
-Don’t worry, at least we both dealt with this scenario.
-In this blog I will explain how to unpack and decrypt* a published Win32 app (.intunewin-file, we will call this the Intunefile) so you can extract Win32 apps.
+Does it sound familiar if I say that you have created a Win32 app in the past, but you didn’t save the configuration/source files, which means that you can’t modify this particular Win32 app?
+Don’t worry; at least we both dealt with this scenario.
+In this blog, I will explain how to extract Win32 apps (.intunewin-file) so you can access the original source files.

 * Decrypting is only needed when the .intunewin-file is downloaded directly from the tenant.